njustesen/TRTS/starcraft/rules.md

 Workers are building a building or have attacked in the last round cannot collect resources this round.

+## Energy

+Some units and buildings have energy.
+Use tokens to indicate how much energy each unit and building has.
+During the Income phase, each unit that can have energy receives one energy token up to its maximum amount of energy.

 ## Combat

 ### Dealing Damage